Consider this before we get to how you can start a cover letter:

 Pro Tip: Even small details can show your passion.
 Statements like, "I've always loved," or "I'm fascinated by," can help you nail your how to begin a cover letter goal.

 Once you know how to begin a cover letter, you'll need a resume.
-We've got a guide for that: "How to Make a Resume: A Step-by-Step Guide (+30 Examples)"
+We've got a guide for that: "How to Write a Resume That Gets You the Job: A Step-by-Step Guide"

 How to Start a Cover Letter with Current Events